 People with phenylketonuria (PKU), and women who are breastfeeding or are pregnant, should not take phenylalanine supplements.
 Aspartame, found in artificial sweeteners such as Nutrasweet, is a source of phenylalanine.
 People with PKU should not use aspartame.
 If you are pregnant, ask your doctor about using this artificial sweetener.

 DL-phenylalanine should not be used in people taking antipsychotic drugs, as it may cause or worsen symptoms of tardive dyskinesia (TD).
 TDs are involuntary movements of the tongue, lips, face, trunk, and limbs that can occur in people taking antipsychotic drugs long term.

 DL-phenylalanine may cause symptoms of anxiety, jitteriness, and hyperactivity in children.

 Doses higher than 5,000 mg a day may be toxic and can cause nerve damage.
 High quantities of DL-phenylalanine may cause mild side effects such as nausea, heartburn, and headaches.

-If you are currently being treated with any of the following medications, you should not use phenylalanine without first talking to your health care provider.
+If you are currently being treated with medication (especially the following medications), you should not use phenylalanine without first talking to your health care provider.

-Levodopa -- A few case reports suggest that phenylalanine may reduce the effectiveness of levodopa (Sinemet), a medication used to treat Parkinson's disease.
-Some researchers think phenylalanine may interfere with the absorption of levodopa and worsen the patient's condition.
+Levodopa: A few case reports suggest that phenylalanine may reduce the effectiveness of levodopa (Sinemet), a medication used to treat Parkinson disease.
+Some researchers think phenylalanine may interfere with the absorption of levodopa and worsen the person's condition.

 Camacho F, Mazuecos J. Oral and topical L-phenylalanine, clobetasol propionate, and UVA/sunlight--a new study for the treatment of vitiligo.
 J Drugs Dermatol.
 2002;1(2):127-31.